EgorGol/DataLearnCourse/README.md

 # DataLearnCourse
-This is repository for home work files.
+This is repository for homework files.